Allowed... not allowed

 8 km/hr = maximum speed allowed everywhere on the property, from the street to the top of the mountain.

-Ticket for a first offense and expulsion for the next.
+Warning for a first offence and expulsion for the next.

 An accident happens too quickly!